n-genesis/finxact-json-vscode/README.md

 The following are a list of available `key:value` snippets for the Finxact Formatter extension.

-### 2.6
+### 1.0
+- Indentation now starts at column 19 -20 (better closing bracket alignment)
 - Closing bracket alignment equally reduced by tab
-- Array closing bracket alignment
 - Include Finxact json schema key name snippets

-### 2.5.2
-- Indentation now starts at column 19 -20 (better closing bracket alignment)
-- Children blocks are indented with 4 spaces and no longer with a tab
-- Closing brackets are aligned to the longest key name closing bracket inside its parent

-### 2.5.1
-- Short keyname alignment now is push passed open bracket

-### 2.5.0
-- Better closing bracket alignment
-- Resrtucture of extension classes *
-- Special keyname formatting for array and objects

-### 2.0.0
-- JSON no longer breaks with special array syntax.
-- Now shows error notice for invalid syntax.
-- No longer need to first use Default Formatter.

-### 1.0.0
-- No longer have to first select editors JSON text.
-- No longer adding new line breaks as end of file.
-- Basic key name value snippets.

-### 0.1.0
-- Nothing but spaghetti.